All Episodes

 But all of this stuff is intertwined.

-I'm not do not misunderstand.
+And I'm not, do not misunderstand.

-I'm not supporting, or I'm not trying to make a case for illegal immigration or amnesty.
+I'm not supporting or I'm not trying to make a case for illegal immigration or amnesty.

 I'm telling you why it's happened.

-It's all of this is happening because we've made absolute disastrous mistakes in our leadership.
+All of this is happening because we've made absolute disastrous mistakes in our leadership.

-You can't chalk it up, well, Rush, ordinary jobs, it's a good certainly a factor, but we also have to admit that you don't have to work to eat anymore.
+It's certainly a factor, but we also have to admit that you don't have to work to eat anymore.

 You don't have to work to make a phone call.

-But some of this stuff, if we can't talk about it honestly, even in an abstract way, we're never going to get anywhere near solving this stuff.
+And I'm not trying to criticize the recipients, but some of this stuff, if we can't talk about it honestly, even in an abstract way, we're never going to get anywhere near solving this stuff.

 I don't mean any of this personal, but it personally to anybody, but it all adds up and it all has meaning.

-The Chicom's a communist country has overcome us as the world's largest economy.
+The CHICOMs, a communist country, has overcome us as the world's largest economy.

 This is the exact kind of thing the so-called greatest generation sacrificed everything to prevent World War II, fighting the communists, all of that.